 Taron is responsible for the technical aspects of the forest restoration projects and oversees the research program.
 He has a strong background in environmental modeling, geographic information systems technology and remote sensing.
 His previous work experience concerned natural ecosystems of Armenia, Climate Change and forest restoration.
 He holds a PhD from the institute of Botany of the National Academy of Science of Armenia.
 His published thesis was “Climate Change impact on some rare Armenian ecosystems”.

-Ani is responsible for developing, implementing, tracking and optimizing our digital marketing campaigns across all digital channels of My Forest Armenia.
-She has a strong grasp of current marketing tools and strategies and can lead integrated digital marketing campaigns from concept to execution.
+Ani is responsible for developing and implementing digital marketing campaigns across all digital channels of My Forest Armenia.
+She has a strong grasp of current marketing tools and strategies.

 Gagik, an experienced silviculturist/forester, is responsible for organizing and managing the nurseries.
 He has worked over 30 years in forestry consulting, engineering and instructing, for “Hay Antar”- the State Forest Managing Institution.
 Also he is a lecturer in the Forestry department at the Vanadzor Branch of Armenian National Agrarian University.
 Gagik has a forest specialist degree from Voronezh State University of Forestry and Technologies.